What is TILE?

 After You're TILE Enabled

-After the consultation, you will be TILE enabled and can request TILE rooms for your courses.
-Consult with your department administrators to request classroom reservations for your course.
+After the consultation, you will be TILE enabled and can request TILE rooms for your courses through the Office of the Registrar.
+Please consult with your department administrators to reserve classrooms.

-Additional Center for Teaching consultations on course design, assessment design, supporting teaching assistants in TILE, and other topics are available at any point in the process, and the ITS-OTLT Learning Spaces Team is always glad to assist with classroom technologies.
+The Center for Teaching offers additional consultations on course design, assessment, supporting TAs in TILE, and other topics at any time, while the ITS-OTLT Learning Spaces Team is always happy to assist with classroom technology.

 Additional TILE Resources